 DDoSPedia is a glossary that focuses on network and application security terms with many DDoS-related definitions.
 It provides a central place for hard to find web-scattered definitions on this topic.

 Distributed Denial of Service attacks or DDoS attacks are a variant of Denial-of-Service attacks where an attacker or a group of attackers employ multiple machines to carry out a DoS attack simultaneously, therefore increasing its effectiveness and strength.
-The "army" carrying out the DDoS attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a
+The "army" carrying out the the attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a botnet

-are hard to detect and block since the attack traffic is easily confused with legitimate traffic and difficult to trace.
+These types of attacks are hard to detect and block since the attack traffic is easily confused with legitimate traffic and difficult to trace.

 There are many